PuppyKhan/jebe/README.md

 Binary Search Tree, order can be custom defined.

-Both recursive and nonrecursive methods given as n excercise, use the nonrecursive in practice.
+Both recursive and nonrecursive methods given as an excercise, use the nonrecursive in practice.
 Use:
 - `Insert()` instead of `InsertRecursive()`
 - `InOrderTreeWalk()` instead of `InOrderTreeWalkRecursive()`
 - `Search()` instead of `SearchRecursive()`